Call Us Today

 Crashes involving two tractor trailers are among the most devastating traffic incidents on our roadways.
 When two 80,000-pound machines collide at highway speeds, the resulting impact can be catastrophic for the drivers, for nearby vehicles, and for the families left behind after a tragic loss.

 At Kherkher Garcia, we represent victims of catastrophic trucking accidents with fierce determination.
-In the article below, our truck accident attorneys explore the causes and consequences of tractor-trailer collisions, highlights the critical importance of seat belt use, and explains how our legal team can help victims and families pursue justice through personal injury or wrongful death claims.
+In the article below, our Houston truck accident lawyers explore the causes and consequences of tractor-trailer collisions, highlights the critical importance of seat belt use, and explains how our legal team can help victims and families pursue justice through personal injury or wrongful death claims.

 A 28-year-old man from Flower Mound, Texas, was killed early Monday morning in a crash involving two tractor-trailers at SH 302 and FM 866 in Ector County.
 According to the Texas Department of Public Safety, one driver was driving a Freightliner when he failed to yield the right of way to an oncoming International truck driven by a 35-year-old Fort Worth man.